rackerlabs/support-how-to/content/how-to/rackspace-fabric/fabric-ticketing/index.md

 <img width="465" alt="Issue1" src="https://user-images.githubusercontent.com/98875667/156203849-022c8cbd-a993-48b4-a511-90ba3975e6aa.png">

 You fill in details of subject, description, and recipient(s).
-Optionally you can upload the attachment up to 20MB file.
-As you click on **Submit** button, your tickets are available at the top of the list.
+Optionally you can upload attachments up to 20MB per file.
+After clicking the **Submit** button, the draft will be cleared and a new ticket will be available at the top of the ticket list.